Dawn Project Launches New Competition Offering $15,000 Prize

-The Dawn Project is offering a $10,000 prize to the first person who can demonstrate a current commercial product line from a Fortune 500 company that when brand new:
+In honor of Elon Musk raising the price of his latest defective Full Self-Driving software 10.69.2 to $15,000, The Dawn Project is now offering a new prize of $15,000 to the first person who can demonstrate a current commercial product from a Fortune 500 company that when brand new:

 - has a critical safety malfunction on average every 8 minutes;

-- has been on the market for at least 6 months;
+- has been on the market for at least 6 months and is currently in production;

 - has never been recalled.

-To submit an entry to the contest Retweet and reply to the announcement Tweet.
-Your submission must be dated before 5:00 PM Pacific Time, March 15, 2022 and include:
+To submit an entry to the new contest Retweet and reply to the announcement Tweet.
+Your submission must be dated before 5:00 PM Pacific Time, December 15, 2022 and include:

 - A video demonstrating on average a different critical safety malfunction every 8 minutes of a brand new, unaltered Fortune 500 company product line unit that has never been recalled being used lawfully in the manner specified by the manufacturer.